SuperMalc/HydraBotnet/README.md

 # HydraBotnet
 Hydra is a multiclient remote administrative tool written and using python requests library.
-It is useful for controlling remote NT machines protected behind firewalls that limits outbound connections via standard TCP/IP net-sockets.
+His prupose is controlling remote NT machines protected behind firewalls that limits outbound connections via standard TCP/IP net-sockets.
 It encapsulate request post via http protocol in a reverse shell.
 Server sends the commands to the client which replies through http protocol.
 It uses a modificated version of the file "server.py" which is inside standard python "http" "Libs" scripts.
 Scripts are tested and working on python 3.10.0.

 #### Replacement of this http server file is required for proper operation:
 ```